lylaminju/climick-client/README.md

 <br>

-## 2. Implementing a Physics Engine Without External Libraries
+## 2. Creating a Physics Engine Without External Libraries

->  **Motivation for implementing without external libraries** <br>
+>  **Motivation** <br>
-I thought I could implement it directly without a 3rd party library because as long as I can represent the body’s parts’ accelerated circular motion under gravity acceleration, it would suffice.
+I thought I could implement it myself without relying on a third-party library, as long as I could accurately represent the accelerated circular motion of the body’s parts under gravity.

 ### How to represent gravity that constantly acts on objects?
 1. Create a gravity function that acts on all objects. ❌